OlivierBlanvillain/cs210-2020/labs/tools-setup.md

 See [https://code.visualstudio.com/docs/setup/windows](https://code.visualstudio.com/docs/setup/windows).
-Make sure that the checkbox "Add to PATH (available after restart)" in the installer is checked, and reboot after the installation is completed.
+Make sure that the checkbox "Add to PATH (available after restart)" in the installer is checked.

 ## Step 7: Installing the Scala support for Code

-Open a terminal and run:
+Open a new terminal and run:
 ```scala
 code --install-extension lampepfl.dotty-syntax
 ```

+If you're on Windows and the command is not found, try closing and restarting the terminal, if that doesn't work

 ## Step 8: Generate a public/private SSH key pair